As Finland gets NATO membership, here's what it means and why it matters

 Finland has its own history with Moscow, having been invaded by the Soviet Union in 1939, and since Russia's invasion of Ukraine, support for joining NATO within Finland has skyrocketed from about a quarter of the population, to 80%.
 The country applied for membership, along with neighboring Sweden, despite Russia's warnings against the move, in May 2022.

-Both countries' applications were held up by existing NATO member Turkey, however, with Ankara complaining about support within the Nordic nations for Turkish opposition groups.
+Both countries' applications were held up by existing NATO member Turkey, however, with Ankara aggravated by support within the Nordic nations for Turkish opposition groups and Sweden allowing a protest that involved the burning of a Quran.
 Turkey recently ratified Finland's membership bid, but Sweden is still waiting for it to drop its resistance.

 Finland is Russia's immediate neighbor to the west.
 The two countries share about 800 miles of land border,and Finland's membership in NATO will significantly bolster security on NATO's eastern flank.